zoezheng04/RISC-V-CPU/statements/zoe.md

     endcase;
 ```
 ### Zero Flag
-The Zero flag is set to 1 if the ALUResult is zero, providing a crucial status indicator for conditional branching in the RISC-V processor.
+The Zero flag is set to 1 if the ALUResult is zero, providing a status indicator for conditional branching in the RISC-V processor.
 ```System Verilog
 case (ALUResult)
         32'b0: Zero = 1'b1;